Tulare County Public Health confirms first COVID-19 case in Tulare County

 TULARE, Calif.
 (KFSN) -- Tulare County Public Health has announced that an individual has tested positive for COVID-19 in Tulare County.

-The individual is in stable condition.
-It is believed that the virus was contracted out of the area and the individual did enter public areas while showing symptoms.
+Officials say the individual is in stable condition.
+It is believed that the virus was contracted out of the area, and the individual did enter public areas while showing symptoms.

 Tulare County Public Health Branch is currently conducting an investigation.

+The department says due to protected health information requirements and to maintain the patient's identity, they are not able to further disclose any other information about this case.

-There will be more information provided in a press conference on Thursday.
+There will be more information provided in a press conference on Thursday at 11 a.m.

+The announcement comes less than a week after Fresno and Madera Counties each confirmed they have one case of someone with COVID-19.

 Tulare County Public Health confirms first COVID-19 case in Tulare County